What is IECP Certification?

-Decisions are announced when final grades are submitted, no earlier than Tuesday, July 27, 2021.
+Decisions are announced when final grades are submitted, no earlier than the Friday after classes end.
 The IECP emails the student with the result.
 All Certification decisions are final and may not be appealed.

 The IECP automatically notifies Undergraduate Admissions and The Graduate School of IECP Certification.

 IECP Certification decisions are final and certification is valid for two semesters after earing Certification.

 IECP Certification decisions are final and certification is valid for two semesters.

 Questions about IECP Certification policies and procedures should be directed to IECP Director Dr. Jason Litzenberg.

 - ALL STUDENTS MUST APPLY BY FILLING OUT THE FORM ON THE IECP WEBSITE, OTHERWISE THE IECP CANNOT NOTIFY PENN STATE ADMISSION OF YOUR CERTIFICATION.

 - Students who are repeating a course MUST pass the course to earn certification even if they passed the same course in a previous semester.

 - Acts of plagiarism in classes